mattermost/mattermost-handbook/contributors/onboarding/README.md

 #### New Colleagues

 * Complete the 90-Day Self-Reflection in Culture Amp.
 An email invitation to complete your 90-Day Self-Reflection in Culture Amp will be sent during your third month at Mattermost.
-To complete the Self-Reflection, log in to Culture Amp > Performance > Inbox.
+To complete the Self-Reflection, log in to **Culture Amp > Performance > Inbox**.

 #### Peers